jp43/MDKit/README.rst

 MDKit
 *****

 MDKit is a python package that allows to easily perform MD simulations with Amber.
-MDKit is especially helpful thanks to its *prepare_md.py* routine which can set up the different steps required for MD: sytem preparation with or without ligands, 2 steps of minimization, equilibration in NVT ensemble, equilibration in NPT ensemble.
+MDKit is especially helpful thanks to its *prepare_md.py* routine which can set up all the steps required for MD: system preparation with or without ligands, 2 steps of minimization, equilibration in NVT ensemble, equilibration in NPT ensemble.
 *prepare_md.py* can be used to run MD on globular proteins or embedded membrane proteins (prepared with NAMD GUI) and to run standard or accelerated MD.

 **Versions of Amber supported by MDKit**

 Currently, only Amber14 and Amber16 are supported.
-Notably, AmberTools also be installed (from version 14 to 17).
+Notably, AmberTools also be installed (versions 14-17).

 Installation